FilipStenbeck/note-app/README.md

 ## Production

-Below is the detail to build and run the application in production mode
+Below is the details on how to build and run the application in production mode

 ## Build